Parsa-Sedigh/ardan-go-service-with-kubernetes/pamphlets/day-3.md

 from the removed domain?
 Well the moved domain is technically still in our old service but it's storage layer has changed in a way that for doing the CRUD, we hit the new service!
 So it's storage layer is gonna call the new service.

+Since product has a userID in it's model, it can import the user package, because the relationship is there.

 Now if we want the products + username, we could create a new domain named `productsUsers` which we call it a **view**.
 This domain also has it's own storage layer like other domains which also means we assume it has it's own DB.
 With this, we kinda have a duplication of data of both users domain and products domain, but more importantly, how does the data get to the DB of this view domain?
 This is where some of the ideas around event-driven